ElisDiep/elisdiep.github.io/Tracking-Training.md

 The features were either improved or added that the current system the Air Force does not have.

 ## **Outcome**
-After taking the class, it was valuable experience.
+After taking the class, it was a valuable experience.
 I was really interested in trying to start a business of some sort so the class gave me a good direction, when I am ready to start a brand.
 It also showed me a glimpse of how a tech company would start since the project I was working on was a tech problem.
 The experience showed me how much work there is to start an application for beneficiaries.
-This class was one of my most important classes I took so far. it was less learning and applying what I learned so far.
+This class was one of my most important classes I took so far.
+It was less learning and applying what I learned so far.